AppliedMotionProducts/CODESYS/README.md

 4. EtherCAT sample CODESYS program for single axis.
 Example program is using MDX+ EtherCAT integrated servo.

-5. MDX+_M5_AMP_Lib.compiled-library  This is an example library, user can take a reference and build more FBs using commnunication manual.
+5. AMP_M5_MDX+_Library_RevA.compild-library This is an example library for MDX+ and M5 servo drive which included FBs for motion control application.
+Refer product manual for more details.